Zigbigidorlu/Dual-Universe-Screen-Windows/README.md

 ![winlib](https://user-images.githubusercontent.com/7476963/99282992-07236700-27fa-11eb-8b77-bc749330678b.png)

+## Contact me
+If you need help, or have a suggestion, feel free to contact me on Discord: Adam#2245

 ## Requirements
 WinLib requires that you have a programming board and a screen (any size will do).
 The screen must be linked to the board and be the first linked item.